Forget endless crunches that do nothing for your lower abs. Imagine getting that coveted V-cut physique you’ve always wanted.

 How do I target my lower 2 abs?

-Here are the best exercises to target the lower two sections of the abs in order to build impressive six-pack abs and a stronger core.
+Here are the best exercises for targeting the lower two abs sections, building impressive six-pack abs and a stronger core.

 Can I do lower abs exercises everyday?

 No, you shouldn’t train your lower abs every day.
-Your abs need rest, and training them every day won’t give them enough recovery time.
+Your abs need rest, and training them daily won’t give them enough recovery time.

 Conclusion